-Mandatory fields are marked with a red arrow until they're filled in.
+☐ Mandatory fields are marked with a red arrow until they're filled in.
 You can't save the record until you specify values for those fields.
 (In the picture below, "Subject" and "Unit" are mandatory.)

 - Read-only fields can't be changed.
 They can be recognized because they are not surrounded by a black border line.
 In the picture above, several fields are read-only.
 For example, the fields in the "Current" line and "Business Phone" are all read-only. - □ Some fields can only be edited at certain times.
-For example, some fields on a work order can't be changed once the work order is closed-closing the work order implies that you've finished working on it and much of the work order is "frozen" as is.
-If you really want to make changes to the work order, you must reopen it.
+For example, some fields on a purchase order can't be changed once the purchase order is issued-issuing the purchase order implies that the purchase order is ready to be sent to the supplier, at which point, some information is considered "unchangeable".
+(Actually, some information can be changed, but you have to withdraw the purchase order before you're allowed to make the change.)